-Carmen Electra, 48, Showcases Impossibly Long Legs In The Shortest Dress Imaginable: ‘Walking In With Glam’
+Carmen Electra, 48, Showcases Impossibly Long Legs In The Shortest Dress Imaginable: 'Walking In With Glam'

 "You always have been and always will be a glamorous, gorgeous lady Carmen!!" a second supporter exclaimed.

-Last month, The Inquisitr covered Carmen’s throwback share in which she and an almost unrecognizably-boyish Jason Momoa posed together on the set of Baywatch during their brief stint as co-stars.
+Last month, The Inquisitr covered Carmen's throwback share in which she and an almost-unrecognizably boyish Jason Momoa posed together on the set of Baywatch during their brief stint as co-stars.

 Most fans were shocked to discover that the Aquaman heartthrob had played a lifeguard in one of his first roles.
 They were equally delighted by the comical image, which featured Jason standing between Carmen and an unidentified blonde.
 All three wore floral bikini tops in bright, tropical colors and had their hair styled in pigtail braids.